GeNeHetX/MicrobioteRNApipe/README.md

 ## Possible analysis from MicrobioteRNAPipe output results

-- If you want to retrieve the bacterial composition pie-chart of all your samples, check the following [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/PythonScripts/2_Samples_Bacterial_PieCharts/README.md)
+- If you want to retrieve the microbial composition pie-chart of all your samples, check the following [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/PythonScripts/2_Samples_Bacterial_PieCharts/README.md)

 - if you didn't run all the samples on the same pipeline and want to generate one OTU and TAX table of all these samples, check this [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/PythonScripts/1_MergeOTU_TAX_files/README.md)